scotow/subdomain/README.md

 # subdomain

-A simple OVH's API wrapper to create subdomain(s).
+A simple OVH's API wrapper to list, create and delete subdomain(s) entry.

 ### How to install